Back to School Sale: $100 OFF Sitewide Shop now

 5. Clogged Drains.
 Check your shower drains or sinks for strands of hair.
 They may fall off while washing their hair.

 6. Pain or Itching.
-This is common with people having an underlying skin condition.
-They experience itching and feel pain on their scalps.
+This is common in people with an underlying skin condition.
+They experience itching and pain on their scalps.

 Causes of Hair Loss